Procter & Gamble Home Products FY21 profit up over 3-folds to Rs 482.50 cr | Business

 During the financial year 2020-21, its total expenses were at 5,647.78 crore as against Rs 5,610.84 crore in the previous year.

 The company operates into detergents, baby diapers and hair care products.
-PTI KRH MKJ MKJ
+PGHPL further said: ''In the long term, we will continue to remain focused on driving balanced top and bottom-line growth by focusing on our strategy to drive superiority and productivity, enabled by our organisation''s commitment.”
+PTI KRH MKJ

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)